yanwu20/EpiModX/README.md

 ## 📥 Downloading the Human Reference Genome

-🧬 The human reference genome (e.g., GRCh38) can be downloaded from GENCODE.
+🧬 The human reference genome (e.g., GRCh38) can be downloaded from GENCODE and ENCODE (https://www.encodeproject.org/data-standards/reference-sequences).

 ## ✅ Training